 Once you've been a tenant for 5 years you may be able to buy your home.
 The amount of discount you'll get increases depending on how long you've lived in the property.
 Some property types can't be bought because they are difficult to come by and needed for social housing stock.

-If you’ve been a Housing Executive or housing association tenant for 5 years you can apply to this scheme.
 If you’re a joint tenant, all other joint tenants must

 - be included in the purchase or

 - agree to the sale.

 You may be able to buy your home before the 5 year period if you inherited the tenancy from someone else.

 You can buy the house with your spouse or partner or with a joint tenant.
 Up to 4 people can apply to buy the property.

 Only the people named on the tenancy can be named on the deeds to the property.
 A person who is not a tenant can give you money towards the purchase, but they won't be named on the property deeds.
 Get advice if someone is giving you money to buy your home or if you are thinking about giving someone money to help them buy a property.